Followers

 The South Brings Triumph

-That would be south (some might say central) Jersey.
-Most Americans know about Washington crossing the Delaware and a few know it led to a victory at Trenton.
-But few realize that this unlikely victory was one of Washington's greatest gambles.
-His forces were spent and demoralized after a chaotic retreat across the Jerseys.
-Washington's army abandoned Fort Lee to General Cornwallis and skedaddled from Hackensack, through Newark, New Brunswick, and Princeton.
-In December, Washington managed to get his meager force across the Delaware to the safety of Pennsylvania.
-After a long year of fighting, with barely fifteen hundred underfed and equipped "effectives" and a demoralized nation ready to give up the glorious cause, Washington's situation was bleak.
-Enlistments were running out, supplies nowhere to be had, and a panicky Congress had fled the capital, Philadelphia.
-To cap it off, the British captured Washington's second in command, General Charles Lee, in a daring cavalry raid.
-Those were the times that tried men's souls and the entire world knew the end was near.
+In December, Washington managed to get his small force across the Delaware to safety in Pennsylvania.
+After a tough year of fighting, with barely fifteen hundred underfed and poorly equipped soldiers and a demoralized nation ready to give up the glorious cause, Washington's situation was dire.
+Enlistments were ending, supplies were scarce, and a panicked Congress had fled the capital, Philadelphia.
+To make things worse, the British captured Washington's second-in-command, General Charles Lee, in a daring cavalry raid.
+Those were the times that tried men's souls, and the whole world thought the end was near.

 General Howe

-Nobody would have blamed Washington for taking his meager forces into winter quarters and try to come back in the spring.
-That's what the British commander was expecting and doing himself.
-To the consternation of many of his senior officers, General William Howe placed his army into winter quarters just when he had Washington beaten.
-Brigade sized elements garrisoned Princeton, Trenton, and Bordentown, while the rest of Howe's army remained in or near the comforts of New York.
-Fortunately, Lee's division made it to Pennsylvania without their commander, providing Washington just the boost he needed to try a desperate gamble to save the revolution from ending that winter.
-How he succeeded in this gamble will be our next discussion.
+Brigade-sized units garrisoned Princeton, Trenton, and Bordentown, while the rest of Howe's army remained in or near the comforts of New York.
+Luckily, Lee's division made it to Pennsylvania without their commander, giving Washington the boost he needed to try a risky gamble to save the revolution from ending that winter.
+How he pulled off this gamble will be our next discussion.